issue 19: Balance

 a brief education on the gut biome with practical resources for how to bolster the number and necessary diversity of “good guys” in our gut.

-a fascinating story of how a “bad guy” corporation finally turned "good" under pressure and how the “bad guy” bacteriophages from the nastiest places (and the “bad guy” country that first introduced the groundbreaking science) turned out to be the heroes that saved a man’s life.
+a fascinating story of how a “bad guy” corporation finally turned "good" under pressure and how the “bad guy” bacteriophages from the nastiest places (incl. the “bad guy” country that first introduced the groundbreaking science) turned out to be the heroes that saved a man’s life.

 some artfully rendered cautionary tales about the mono monster of our human making that creates destructive mono crops, mono cultures, mono media + so many other monopolies that run it all and what effect this mono mindset has on the balance of our world.